losborne24/Travelling-Saleman-Problem/tourfiles/README.md

-Example tours output from the search algorithms.
+Example tours found by the search algorithms.